uebelsetzer/complexity_18th-century_texts_PT/README.md

-# Supplementary Materials: A Natural Language Processing Approach to Complexity Assessment of 18th-century Health Literature
+# A Natural Language Processing Approach to Complexity Assessment of 18th-century Health Literature
-This is a repository with the supplementary materials for the paper: Zilio et al. (2024).
+This is a repository with data that was used in the paper: Zilio et al. (2024).
 "A Natural Language Processing Approach to Complexity Assessment of 18th-century Health Literature".
+Domínios de Lingu@agem.

 ## Content of the repository
 This repository contains the following files: